saivittalb/zomboid-survival/README.md

 - The flashlight decays as time progresses.
 So you need to recharge it by finding a battery before running out.
 - You can still play the game without flashlight but the zombies have a slight advantage in attacking you due to your poor visibility.
 - Ammo pickups for guns and battery pickup for the flashlight are available at certain places in the terrain.
 - Three guns are available, Pistol, Shotgun and Carbine rifle with some pre-loaded bullets.
-To change between guns, use scroller of your mouse.
+To change between guns, use the scroller of your mouse.
 - Hunt down all the zombies in the terrain by finding them to win.

 ## License